top of page

 Did you think I would skip Uno?
 (Actually I did and added it later.)
 Uno is played similarly to the Skittles game.
 When a player changes the color being played, they describe a type of feeling, or answer an assigned prompt.

-You can play many games that involve color this way as well, such as pick-up-sticks, or color-coded therapy Jenga.
+You can play many games that involve color this way as well, such as pick-up-sticks, or color-coded tumbling blocks.

 21. DIY Therapy Cards